hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ```

 This command runs the full Android test suite, including the light measurement scenario covered by
-`LightMeasurementInstrumentedTest` and the reminder scheduling checks in `ReminderInstrumentedTest`.
+`LightMeasurementInstrumentedTest`, the reminder scheduling checks in `ReminderInstrumentedTest`, and
+the round-trip backup verification in `DataRoundTripInstrumentedTest`.

 ## Usage